dimakura/reforma/core/README.md

 - `initial` initial status.
 - `fetching` status during fetching.
-- `ready` status after successful fetch.
+- `ready` status after a successful fetch.
 You can get fetched data using `.data` property.
 - `failed` status after failed fetch.
 You can get error details using `.errors` property.
 Note, that `.data` will be still available from the previous fetch.

 You can listen for status changes: